Saint Helena, the mother of Constantine the Great, was born around the middle of the third century, likely in Drepanum, later known as Helenopolis.

 Helena converted to Christianity, influenced by her son’s victory over Maxentius.
 As a devout Christian, she favored the spread of Christianity and was linked to the construction of Christian churches in Rome and Trier, as well as in Palestine.

 In her later years, Helena embarked on a journey to Palestine, where she showed great devotion to the holy sites and had churches erected near the Grotto of the Nativity in Bethlehem and on the Mount of the Ascension in Jerusalem.
-It was during her stay in Jerusalem that the legend of the discovery of the Cross of Christ emerged.
+It was during her stay in Jerusalem that the legend of the discovery of the True Cross of Christ emerged.
 Helena was known for her charity, assisting not only individuals but entire communities, and her dedication to visiting and donating to churches.

 In Rome, Helena’s memory is closely associated with the church of S. Croce in Gerusalemme, which was likely built on the site of her residence, the Palatium Sessorianum, and near the Thermae Helenianae named after her.